This website uses cookies to ensure you get the best experience on our website. Learn more

 Set atop a rocky hill, Borana has views and a location that were, to us, its main identifying features.
 With stupendous vistas from each of its eight cottages and all the main areas, you can't help but be impressed, especially when there are animals drinking down at the waterhole in front.

 Borana's shared areas are split across two separate sites – with different views.
 On one side of the hill, with lovely views of the waterhole, you'll find a sparkling blue infinity pool, where sunloungers, a big shaded day bed and a table with cushioned chairs invite you to chill out.
+Please note there is no life guard and there are no depth markings, so children will need to be closely monitored.
 Adjacent is an open-sided lounge area and bar, with built-in cushioned sofas, chunky African furniture and animal paintings on the walls.
 It's rustic and simple in style, yet finished to a high standard.
 Above the pool is a fine, open-fronted dining area, usually set with one large group table where lunch is often served, and nearby there's a stylish shop, well stocked with beautiful handcrafted bags, belts, shoes and curios.
 It's worth pointing out that there are lots of stairs at Borana leading between the various main areas and some of the rooms.

 Borana's facilities go much further though; on the other side of the hill, down some stairs, there's a large stone-walled thatched house with big glass doors and windows.
 Inside, in a huge lounge decorated in the style of an English country home, guests tend to gather before dinner for a drink beside the enormous protruding fireplace.
 As well as another lounge area, there's a long wooden bar boasting an impressive array of drinks, while upstairs, a correspondingly huge indoor dining area features an inviting fireplace, splendid ostrich-egg chandelier and beautiful wall murals depicting the landscape and wildlife outside.
 An adjoining outside lounge with rustic chunky furniture and flagstone floors offers a shaded spot to gather for afternoon tea.

 Borana's eight cottages are all individually designed and slightly different: four have large double beds and four have twin queen-size beds, while two are double-roomed, so perfect for families.
 All, however, share a natural and rustic style that, in keeping with the rest of the lodge, is designed to be comfortable while at the same time fitting in with the surroundings.
 Polished wooden or stone floors, stone walls and high thatched roofs complement the heavy wooden furniture crafted from local and sustainable materials.
 Leather furniture and tartan fabrics offer a typical colonial feel.
-A fireplace makes the cottages cosy and warm in the evenings and each is well appointed with a safe, hairdryer and storage space for clothes.
+A fireplace makes the cottages cosy and warm in the evenings, however we strongly advise you not to agree to an open fire in your room unless you have first confirmed there is good ventilation over night.
+Each cottage is well appointed with a safe, hairdryer and storage space for clothes.

 Mirroring the style of the bedrooms are vast en-suite bathrooms with twin wash basins, a bath and a large walk-in shower.
 Hot water is plentiful, and toiletries are provided.